 How Many Schools Will You Apply To?

-It’s not a bad idea to apply to a few different schools even if you have your heart set on just one.
+It’s not a bad idea to apply to multiple schools even if you have your heart set on just one.
 Your dreams and goals can change through the college application process, and a different school may be a better match when it comes time to make a final decision.
 Plus, the application process can be competitive, and applying to more schools may give you more chance of success in your application.

 2. Plan For the SAT and ACT